impopular-guy/vbson/_docs/vbson.md

 }
 ```

-Helper struct to decode/encode bson data.
+BsonDoc is a helper struct to decode/encode bson data.
 Can be used in situations where input
 in specific format is converted into a `BsonDoc`.

 [[Return to contents]](#Contents)